 In 2016, at the age of fourteen, Nico became the first Kiwi and youngest person in the world to land a triple cork 1440.

 After winning bronze at the PyeongChang 2018 Winter Olympic Games, Nico returned home to New Zealand where he was crowned Junior World Champion in freeski halfpipe.

-The 2018-2019 season got off to an incredible start when Nico claimed the first World Cup medal of his career, a silver, competing in Secret Garden, China, which will be the venue for the 2022 Olympic Games.
+The 2018-2019 season got off to an incredible start when Nico claimed the first World Cup medal of his career, a silver, competing in Secret Garden, China.
 In January 2019 Nico won a bronze medal at X Games Aspen.
 He finished in second place on the 2018-2019 Freeski Halfpipe World Cup tour rankings, it was the best result for an NZ male in the FIS Freeski rankings.

 During the 2020 season Nico finished in third place in the men's Modified Superpipe event at the Dew Tour.
 He was also a member of Team Atomic who won the Freeski team Challenge at the 2020 Dew Tour.